 What does it mean to Live?
 Adam Costello, Veteran's Program Director has adopted the mantra "Team Live," in celebration of Easterseals Miltiary and Veteran Services.
 Adam says "so many Veteran groups and services focus on isolated resource problems, but we focus on the root issues of not having living a full life such as social isolation and depression."
 Adam believes sustainable success for Veterans only comes through community groups, social networking, and emotional empowerment in combination with traditional direct services.

-When you first meet Jake, you almost can’t imagine him being vulnerable with the physique of a professional bodybuilder and the warm affect of your favorite middle school teacher.
-But, like many Iraq War Veterans, Jake has been living with significant PTSD (Post Traumatic Stress Disorder) and TBI (Traumatic Brain Injury) which he acquired in his 12 years of service in the National Guard.
+Llike many Iraq War Veterans, Jake has been living with significant PTSD (Post Traumatic Stress Disorder) and TBI (Traumatic Brain Injury) which he acquired in his 12 years of service in the National Guard.
 Similar to nearly 4.7 million Veterans with a “service-connected disability,” or the hundreds of Easterseals clients with an acquired disability, Jake never imagined he would have to heavily adapt his daily experiences due to a disability incurred through unfortunate life experiences.
-After an honorable discharge, Jake became a police officer hoping to continue a theme of serving and protecting his community, but he experienced frequent complications due to his PTSD and ultimately left the force.
+After an honorable discharge, Jake became a police officer hoping to continue a theme of serving and protecting his community, but he experienced frequent complications due to his PTSD and ultimately left the force as a result.

 Many people don’t realize that despite the existence of many Veteran assistance organizations, rates of suicide, homelessness, and drug overdose continue to skyrocket both locally and nation-wide for Veterans.
-Unfortunately, Jake found himself living out of his car due to the inability to work and complications at home due to the associated depression of Jake’s PTSD.
-Indeed, Massachusetts has the largest absolute growth in Veteran homelessness when compared to all other states from 2017-2018!
+Jake was struggling with his associated depression of his PTSD that he found it very hard to maintain employment was even worried he might end up homeless.
+In fact, Massachusetts has the largest absolute growth in Veteran homelessness when compared to all other states from 2017-2018!
 What's more, MA ranks in the top ten for highest rate of drug overdose deaths involving opioids-an issue strongly related to depression and mental health.
 Jake reports;

 Jake first encountered Easterseals Military & Veteran Services after his wife found the “Household Budgeting” class on the Veterans Count Facebook Page.
 After meeting Adam Costello, Veteran Services Coordinator, Jake was offered Easterseals emergency financial assistance, in which Adam helped Jake resolve some outstanding car payment issues.
 Adam also challenged him to pursue a job at a new local gym, Impact Fitness (Auburn, MA).
 Jake is very happy and engaged as customer relations coordinator at Impact Fitness.
 Jake comments...